4 Ways Equipment Tracking Software Can Boost Profitability

 Lower insurance rates by as much as 15%

-Certain insurance providers offer fleet owners discounted premiums if they have GPS installed on their vehicles.
+Certain insurance providers offer fleet owners discounted premiums if they have equipment tracking software installed in their vehicles.
 On the flipside, if you add just one driver with a bad driving record (you can obtain drivers’ records from the DMV) to your team, your fleet insurance premiums can increase by about 10%.

 2. Improved Productivity